UW-APL-EIS/vernamfs/README.md

 If the rls result is still available, it can automate the saving of the recovered data to a file whose name matches that on the remote unit.
-It is passed as an optional third argument to vls:
+It is passed as an optional third argument to vcat:

 ```
 vault$ vernamfs vcat OTP.V rcat.0x2000.4 rls.result